faizzaidan-dev/pygame-pong/README.md

 # pygame-pong
-A pong game made with python and pygame
+A pong game made with python and pygame.

+Actually this pong is worser.